Use the following menu options to navigate the Skylar One user interface:

 - To view the reports about the a database(s), click the menu.
 The following options are available:

 - Engines.
 Displays status information about the server's storage engines.
-For each engine, the modal page displays a description of the engine, whether the engine is supported by SL1, and whether or not the engine supports transactions, XA, and save points.
+For each engine, the modal page displays a description of the engine, whether the engine is supported by Skylar One, and whether or not the engine supports transactions, XA, and save points.

 - Global Status.
 Displays a list of global variables used in the database tables and the current value for each global variable.

 - InnoDB Variables.
-Displays a list of InnoDB variables used in SL1 and the value for each variable.
+Displays a list of InnoDB variables used in Skylar One and the value for each variable.

 - Open Tables.
 Displays a list of currently open tables.
 For each table, the modal page displays the database name, table name, whether the table is currently in use, and whether the table is currently locked.